siderolabs/talos/website/content/v1.5/talos-guides/network/kubespan.md

 Talos automatically configures unique IPv6 address for each node in the cluster-specific IPv6 ULA prefix.

-Wireguard private key is generated for the node, private key never leaves the node while public key is published through the cluster discovery.
+The Wireguard private key is generated and never leaves the node, while the public key is published through the cluster discovery.

 `KubeSpanIdentity` is persisted across reboots and upgrades in [STATE]({{< relref "../../learn-more/architecture/#file-system-partitions" >}}) partition in the file `kubespan-identity.yaml`.